mnieber/mnieber.github.io/_posts/2023-01-16-compile-env-based-strategy-for-managing-environment-variables.md

 # secrets: not allowed
 # git    : yes

-DJANGO_SETTINGS_MODULE?=app.settings.deploy
+DJANGO_SETTINGS_MODULE=app.settings.deploy
 ```

 In the static use-case, the .env file is just another configuration file.
 It cannot be tweaked like the injected variables can, but it offers a central place where some of the key parameters of the system are determined.
-The fact that some variables are read from a file,
-rather than being injected makes life easier for dev-ops people.
-Of course, the downside is that these variables cannot be tuned later (they are baked into the artifact).
+In some cases, the fact that variables are read from a file (rather than being injected) makes life easier for dev-ops people, as long as there is never any need to tune these variables later.
 Note that the `backend/.env/deploy.env` file documents that fact that this file may not
 contain secrets and therefore can be added to git.

 ## Compiling .env files using compile-env